 We interviewed Rick Fender, the Florida State Certified Plumbing and Underground Utility Contractor for Cloud 9 Services, LLC, in order to learn more about the dangers of sewage spills and the benefits of this new system.
 Cloud 9 Services, LLC was asked to explain how this lift station monitoring is accomplished, and how this affects everyone.

 “ What is the main use and purpose of lift stations?”

 Rick Fender explains, “Smaller communities, apartments, condominiums and commercial buildings use sewer lift stations to pump the sewer uphill to a central sewer system.
 Most lift stations in Central Florida are owned and maintained by the government but there are quite a few sewage lift stations that are privately owned and maintained” added Fender.”

 In addition he explained that these private lift stations are not monitored remotely and only a light and bell are activated when there is a lift station pump failure and resulting high water level condition.
-This means that someone must see or hear the alarm and then call a emergency lift station service company such as Cloud 9 Services, Inc. to mobilize to the project and service the lift station.
+This means that someone must see or hear the alarm and then call a emergency lift station service company such as Cloud 9 Services, LLC to mobilize to the project and service the lift station.